tomcoolnl2/sudoku/readme.md

 ## Test locally

 Run `yarn lint` to lint all TypeScript code.
 To run unit- and DOM/Snapshot tests, run `yarn test`.
 There is also a configuration for debugging Jest in VSCOde.
+This will also include coverage.